bnhovde/ES2015-talk/README.md

 What we got out of it was a better unpublishing rules from npm.

-So why am I talking about this?
-What does it have to do with ES6?
-Well, I think ES6 landed in a turbulent time, and although it brings a lot of good things I think a lot of people are holding off because there's so much else to learn.

-It's not an all-or-nothing deal.
-As long as you're transpiling you can adopt features one at a time.
-You don't have to read the full spec before you start writing ES6.

-If you adopt a new framework then you can't just pick and mix like this, so it's quite nice to be able to slowly adopt features as you see fit.

 ...

 ______

 ## ES6/2015

-* -> "out" for ~ 1 year
+* -> ES6 landed turbulent time, so much else to learn
+* -> ES6: not all or nothing.
+Not like framework.
+* -> ES6: adopt features as you learn
 * -> Naming acronyms.
 Clear this up!
 * -> S: ES6 = big.
 6 years.
 * -> New yearly schedule